St-side/Actor-System/README.md

 The gameplay is intentionally simple—the project is focused on experimenting with the underlying character simulation and presentation architecture rather than building a complete game.

-## References
+## References & Influences

-Some ideas explored in this project were informed by Roblox Server Authority documentation, community experiments, and talks.
+Actor-System was informed by Roblox Server Authority documentation, community experiments, and existing approaches to server-authoritative character networking.
+These projects and resources were used as architectural references rather than as drop-in implementations.

-* **Server Authoritative API testing: Fighting Game Framework** — CasuallyCritical Related community experimentation with predicted Actors, Attachments/Attributes, and remote character presentation using Roblox Server Authority.

-* **Server Authority: Powering Competitive Gameplay (feat. ev1) | Inspire 2026** — Roblox Learn
+* **Server Authority: Powering Competitive Gameplay (feat. ev1) | Inspire 2026 — Roblox Learn**
-  Official Roblox talk covering Server Authority, prediction, and architecture for responsive competitive gameplay.
+  Official Roblox discussion of Server Authority, prediction, reconciliation, and responsive competitive gameplay.

+* **Server Authoritative API testing: Fighting Game Framework — CasuallyCritical** Community experimentation with Roblox Server Authority, predicted state, Attachments/Attributes, and custom character simulation.

+* **Chickynoid — MrChickenRocket / easy-games**
+  An open-source server-authoritative Roblox character controller.
+Its approaches to fixed-step character simulation, client prediction, rollback, collision, and separation of simulation from presentation were useful references while exploring Actor-System.

+* **The TRIBES Engine Networking Model — Mark Frohnmayer and Tim Gift** A classic description of fixed-timestep multiplayer simulation, client-side prediction, networked object state, and visual interpolation between simulation updates.